-Indicators of attack are not so much a static description of the attacker, but a dynamic profile of how an attacker interacts with your technologies and users.
+Indicators of attack are not so much a static description of the attacker.
+It's better to think of IoAs as a dynamic profile of how an attacker interacts with your technologies and users, and that is constantly changing.

 As an example, consider a bank’s security approach.

-Let’s say the bank’s security scans for customers that match the description of robbers involved in a string of prior robberies in the area, as alerted by the local authorities.
-Security only acts on visitors with a similar description, investigates their presence, and allows all other visitors inside, without hindrance.
+Let’s say the bank’s security scans for customers match the description of robbers involved in a string of prior robberies in the area, as alerted by the local authorities.
+Security only acts on visitors with a similar description, investigates their presence.
+Otherwise, security allows all other visitors inside, without hindrance.

-This is analogous to antivirus solutions using known virus signatures to determine if a computing interaction suggests virus installation or malware delivery across the network.
-However, if the adversary exploits a Zero-Day vulnerability and develops a new virus to infiltrate the system, traditional signature-based network security tools will fail to defend against the attack.
+This is similar to antivirus solutions using known virus signatures to determine if a computing interaction suggests virus installation or malware delivery across the network.
+However, if the adversary exploits a zero-day vulnerability and develops a new virus to infiltrate the system, traditional signature-based network security tools will fail to defend against the attack.

-In our bank analogy, if a thief were to adopt a new method of entering the bank, security would be much less likely to notice their entry.
+In our bank analogy, if a thief were to adopt a new method of entering the bank, security would be less likely to notice their entry.
+This occurs because traditional security measures typically focus on detecting known threats.
+They block malicious activities based on static indicators like signatures and rules.

-The goal of studying IoAs is to understand the intent of a malicious user accessing the information and network resources of the organization, even when a malicious payload is not yet delivered, and all computing interactions can be considered as legitimate and authorized.
+The goal of studying IoAs is to understand the intent of a malicious user accessing the information and network resources of the organization, even before any malicious payload is delivered.

-Because indicators of attack are all about interactions with your network, it may be possible that the actions performed during the early stages of the cyberattack kill chain are not considered harmful.
+Additionally, since indicators of attack focus on interactions with your network, actions performed early in the cyberattack kill chain may not be considered harmful.
+For example:

 To understand the context of a computing interaction between servers, tools, and users, we need to analyze the end-to-end process.

-Transferring sensitive data to a third-party preprocessing tool may be standard practice, however, there may be an instance where the user unknowingly installs a malware payload from a spear phishing attack.
-In this instance, the malware then masks the IP address of the command-and-control center, which is the intended destination of the exfiltrated data, and instead spoofs the IP to match an approved end-point location.
+Transferring sensitive data to a third-party preprocessing tool may be standard practice.
+However, it's certainly possible that a user unknowingly installs a malware payload from a spear phishing attack.
+In this instance, the malware then...

 Now, consider a cyber threat detection system that takes a comprehensive and holistic approach to analyzing user behavior and computing interactions.

-If we look at our previous cyberattack incident, a spear phishing attack likely left indications of malicious browser redirects and malware installation attempts.
-The network sees a high number of data access and transfer requests by the same user, who may be authorized, but does not regularly work with the targeted data assets and network resources.
-Data transfer to a third-party tool may be authorized, but it may not be common practice to continuously ping internal servers for external data transfer requests.
+If we look at our previous cyberattack incident, a spear phishing attack likely left indications of malicious browser redirects.
+It also showed malware installation attempts.
+Additionally, the network sees a high number of data access and transfer requests by the same user.
+This user may be authorized, yet does not regularly work with the targeted data assets.
+Although data transfer to a third-party tool may be authorized, it is not common practice.
+Consequently, continuously pinging internal servers for external data transfer requests is unusual.

 This is possibly an indication of compromised login credentials, and it can be verified by further investigating the login attempts and recent activities by the same user.